foureyes/csci-ua.0480-fall2017-007/slides/26/react-webpack-continued.markdown

 * {:.fragment} props are immutable (you can set it when creating a component, but you can't change it afterwards)

 </section>
+{% endcomment %}

 <section markdown="block">
-## Integrating with Express (Out of Codepen / JSbin)
+## Integrating with Express

-Sooo... how do you think we could serve up our small React client side examples through Express? __What would we minimally need to do to even start a React app?__ &rarr;
+(Without Codepen / JSbin / Glitch / create-react-app) Sooo... how do you think we could serve up our small React client side examples through Express? __What would we minimally need to do to even start a React app?__ &rarr;

 * {:.fragment} include the react library in our client side code
-* {:.fragment} _serve_ any of the components that we create in...
+* {:.fragment} _serve_ any of the components that we create
 </section>

 <section markdown="block">